maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 [[/parsons]]
 ````

+Note the `\` character needs to be protected within strings, so for example we have to type `\\(n=2m+1\\)` rather than just `\(n=2m+1\)`.

 ## Customising the `[[parsons]]` block

 ### JSON "options"

 The `[[parsons]]` block is a wrapper for the javascript library "Sortable.js", optimised and with default options for Parson's problems.
 Moreover, there are default settings we add in, such as the headers for each of the two lists.
 These may be customised by structuring the JSON in the block contents as follows:

 ````
 [[parsons input="ans1"]]
 { "steps": {# stackjson_stringify(proof_steps) #},
-  "options": {"header" : ["custom header for the answer list", "custom header for the available steps"],
+  "options": {"header" : ["Custom header for the answer list", "Custom header for the available steps"],
               "sortable option 1" : value,
               ...
               "sortable option n" : value}